intelowlproject/IntelOwl/README.md

 [The Honeynet Project](https://www.honeynet.org) is a non-profit organization working on creating open source cyber security tools and sharing knowledge about cyber threats.

 Thanks to Honeynet, we are hosting a public demo of the application [here](https://intelowl.honeynet.org).
-If you are interested, please contact a member of Honeynet to get access to the public service.
+If you are interested, please contact a member of Honeynet or an IntelOwl maintainer to get access to the public service.

 #### Google Summer of Code
 <a href="https://summerofcode.withgoogle.com/"> <img style="border: 0.2px solid black" width=150 height=89 src="static/gsoc_logo.png" alt="GSoC logo"> </a>